SoumyaratnaDebnath/Picript-It/README.txt

 Description --
 ----------------------------------------------------

-Picrypt-It is a Desktop Application (runnable in Windows) which can be used to inscribe any digital image with password-protected texts.
+Picrypt-It is a Desktop Application (runnable in Windows) which can be used to inscribe any digital image with password protected texts.

 Instructions --